-The zero price effect suggests that traditional cost-benefits models cannot account for the psychological effect of a free good.
+The zero price effect suggests that traditional cost-benefits models cannot account for the psychological effect of getting something for free.
 A linear model assumes that changes in cost are the same at all price levels and benefits stay the same.
 As a result, a decrease in price will make a good equally more or less attractive at all price points.
-The zero price model, on the other hand, suggests that there will be an increase in a good’s intrinsic value when the price is reduced to zero.
-The change in demand as a result of price changes is not linear, and there will be some switching from high-value to low-value goods.
-In addition, free goods have extra pulling power, as a reduction in price from $0.14 to zero is more powerful than a reduction from $0.15 to $0.01.
-A core psychological explanation for the zero price effect has been the affect heuristic, whereby options that have no downside (no cost) trigger a more positive affective response (Shampanier, Mazar, & Ariely, 2007).
+The zero price model, on the other hand, suggests that there will be an increase in a good’s intrinsic value when the price is reduced to zero (Shampanier et al., 2007).
+Free goods have extra pulling power, as a reduction in price from $1 to zero is more powerful than a reduction from $2 to $1.
+This is particularly true for hedonic products—things that give us pleasure or enjoyment (e.g. Hossain & Saini, 2015).
+A core psychological explanation for the zero price effect has been the affect heuristic, whereby options that have no downside (no cost) trigger a more positive affective response.

 Shampanier, K., Mazar, N., & Ariely D. (2007).
 Zero as a special price: The true value of free products.
 Marketing Science, 26, 742-757.